jyluo/units-inference/coq-proof/README.md

-The scripts contained in this folder were tested on ubuntu 18.04 LTS, it is intended to be run on linux.
+The scripts contained in this folder were tested on ubuntu 20.04 LTS, it is intended to be run on linux.

-### Setup
+### Dependencies

-run `./setup-coq.sh` to download and install Coq v8.8.0 along with its dependencies
+Coq v8.11.0

 ### Check pUnits proofs